 Since 1940 it is the mission of Pioneer Appalachia FCU to...

-- Meet the credit and savings needs of consumers, especially persons of modest means, and to
+- Meet the credit and savings needs of consumers, especially individuals with modest means.

-- create for them a source of credit for provident, business and productive purposes.
+- Create a reliable source of credit for provident, business, and productive purposes.

-Sometime later, the Credit Union grew to include all school employees in Kanawha County.
-At that time, the name was changed to Kanawha County School Employees Federal Credit Union.
-Years later, the Credit Union expanded again to include school employees in Clay, Fayette, Greenbrier, Kanawha and Roane counties.
-To more accurately represent the new membership base, the name was subsequently changed to West Virginia School Employees Federal Credit Union.
+Afterward, the Credit Union expanded its membership to encompass all school employees in Kanawha County, leading to a name change to Kanawha County School Employees Federal Credit Union.
+In subsequent years, the Credit Union underwent further expansion to include school employees in Clay, Fayette, Greenbrier, Kanawha, and Roane counties.
+To better reflect the evolving membership, the Credit Union was rebranded as West Virginia School Employees Federal Credit Union.

-In November of 2000, the Credit Union assumed the business operations of the former Mountaineer Federal Credit Union.
-This is now the site of our very popular South Charleston branch.
+In November of 2000, the Credit Union took over the business operations of the former Mountaineer Federal Credit Union, which is now home to our highly esteemed South Charleston branch.

 Today with an asset base in excess of $200 million, we provide a full range of financial services to over 19,000 members.